Desert Places

-"Desert Places" is a poem written by the twentieth century American poet Robert Frost.
-The poem was originally written in 1933 and appeared in The American Mercury in April 1934 before being collected in his 1936 book A Further Range.
+"Desert Places" is a poem by Robert Frost.
+It was originally written in 1933 and appeared in The American Mercury in April 1934, before being collected in Frost's 1936 book A Further Range.
 The book was awarded the Pulitzer Prize in 1937.

-Composition
+Background

 Frost composed the poem in the winter of 1933 during bouts of illness and depression.
 It is one of the poems Frost claims to have written "without fumbling a sentence."

+Analysis

-Theme and tone
+Themes and tone

 The poem is considered one of Frost's darker and more somber poems, focusing on the terrifying nature of existence.
 Additional themes are ones of loneliness, fear, and despair.
 The poem opens with the speaker passing by an empty field during a snowstorm around dusk.
 As the field is covered with snow, the speaker contemplates the blankness and the whiteness of the snow, a snow "with no expression, nothing to express."
 The speaker then turns his contemplation to the night sky "with their empty spaces / Between stars."
 The poem shares a similar landscape to Frost's poem "Stopping By Woods on a Snowy Evening."
 The Irish poet Seamus Heaney notes in his essay "Above the Brim" that the two poems also share a similar rhyme scheme.
 Heaney also notes that the quick alliteration in the first two lines propel the poem forward.